Riddhvesh/Riddhvesh/README.md

 - 🔍 I love turning **data into decisions** using Machine Learning, Deep Learning & NLP
 - 🛠️ Currently building: `AutoML`, `GANs`, and `Amravati's 1st Dine out app`
 - 🎯 My goal?
 To combine AI with real-world impact — from sports to smart apps
-- 💬 Always open for collabs, internships, or just a techy chat!
+- 💬 Always open for collabs, internships, or just a techy chat

 ---